disouzam/atividade-pratica-1-front-end-pucminas-2024/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And customized with two simple components, CustomHeader and Content, as part of a practical activity of Front-end architecture course, taught by professor [Samuel Martins](https://www.linkedin.com/in/samwx/).
+This course is part of Software Engineering specialization course from [PUC Minas](https://www.pucminas.br/Pos-Graduacao/IEC/Cursos/Paginas/Engenharia-de-Software_Online.aspx?pageID=3833&moda=5&modaTipo=2&polo=40&curso=174&situ=1)

 ## Available Scripts